 We shall refer to the (possibly border augmented) decoded image as the texel array.
-A three-dimensional texel array has width, height, and depth w_s , h_s , and d_s as defined in equation 3.15.
-A two-dimensional texel array has depth $d_s = 1$, with height h_s and width w_s as above, and a one-dimensional texel array has depth $d_s = 1$, height $h_s = 1$, and width w_s as above.
+A three-dimensional texel array has width, height, and depth w_s , h_s , and d_s as defined in equation 3.17.
+A two-dimensional texel array has depth $d_s = 1$, with height h_s and width w_s as above.
+A rectangular texel array must have zero border width, so w_s and h_s equal the specified width and height, respectively, while $d_s = 1$.
+A one-dimensional texel array has depth $d_s = 1$, height $h_s = 1$, and width w_s as above.

 An element (i, j, k) of the texel array is called a texel (for a two-dimensional texture or one-dimensional array texture, k is irrelevant; for a one-dimensional texture, j and k are both irrelevant).
-The texture value used in texturing a fragment is determined by that fragment's associated (s, t, r) coordinates, but may not correspond to any actual texel.
+The texture value used in texturing a fragment is determined by that fragment's associated (s, t, r) coordinates in fixed-function fragment shading, or by sampling the texture in a shader, but may not correspond to any actual texel.
 See figure 3.10.